limjoonae/go-workshop-project/README.md

 ### How to use in RAD or Eclipse

-- Create new project as Dynamic Web Project
+- Create new project as Dynamic Web Project.
-- Copy all source in "build_qa" or "build_prd" folder into WebContent folder
+- Copy all source in "build_qa" or "build_prd" folder into WebContent folder.
 - Export EAR normally for deployment.